-- (A) Modification or Termination. - (1) Time for Filing and Number of Motions. - (a) The petitioner may file a motion to modify or terminate the extreme risk protection order and request a hearing at any time after the extreme risk protection order is issued. - (b) The respondent may file one motion to modify or terminate an extreme risk protection order during the first six months that the order is in effect and one motion during the second six months that the order is in effect.
+- (b) If the order is issued ex parte, the respondent may file a request for hearing on the order by not later than 14 days after the order is served on the restrained individual or after the restrained individual receives actual notice of the order. - (b)(c) If the order is issued after a hearing, or if the order is affirmed at a hearing scheduled under MCR 3.720(A)(1)(b), tThe respondent may file one motion to modify or terminate an extreme risk protection order during the first six months that the order is in effect and one motion during the second six months that the order is in effect.
 If the order is extended under subrule (B), the respondent may file one motion to modify or terminate the order during the first six months that the extended order is in effect, and one motion during the second six months that the extended order is in effect.
-If the respondent files more than one motion during these times, the court shall review the motion before a hearing is held and may summarily dismiss the motion without a response from the petitioner and without a hearing.

-- (c) The moving party carries the burden and must prove by a preponderance of the evidence that the respondent no longer poses a risk to seriously physically injure another individual or the respondent by possessing a firearm. - (2) Service.
+If the respondent files more than one motion during these times, the court shall review the motion before a hearing is held and may summarily dismiss the motion without a response from the petitioner and without a hearing. - (e)(d) The moving party carries the burden and must prove by a preponderance of the evidence that the respondent no longer poses a risk to seriously physically injure another individual or the respondent by possessing a firearm. - (2) Service.
 The nonmoving party must be served, as provided in MCR 2.107 at the mailing address or addresses provided to the court, the motion to modify or terminate the order and the notice of hearing at least 7 days before the hearing date.
 The petitioner must serve the petitioner's motion on the respondent.
 The clerk of the court must serve the respondent's motion on the petitioner due to the confidential nature of the petitioner's address. - (3) Hearing on the Motion.
-The court must schedule and hold a hearing on a motion to modify or terminate an extreme risk protection order within 14 days of the filing of the motion. - (4) Notice of Modification or Termination.
+The court must schedule and hold a hearing on a motion to modify or terminate an extreme risk protection order within 14 days of after the filing of the motion. - (4) Notice of Modification or Termination.
 If an extreme risk protection order is modified or terminated, the clerk must immediately notify the law enforcement agency specified in the extreme risk protection order of the change.
 A modified or terminated order must be served on the respondent as provided in MCR 2.107. - (5) If the extreme risk protection order expires or is terminated, the court must order, subject to the restrictions in MCL 691.1815, that the respondent may reclaim any seized firearm(s).
-Upon the motion of the respondent, the court may also order, at any time, the transfer of the respondent's firearm(s) seized by law enforcement under the extreme risk protection order to a licensed firearm dealer if the respondent sells or transfers ownership of the firearm to the dealer. - (B) Extension of Order. - (1) Motions.
+Upon the motion of the respondent, the court may also order, at any time, the transfer of the respondent's firearm(s) seized by law enforcement under the extreme risk protection order to a licensed firearm dealer if the respondent sells or transfers ownership of the firearm to the dealer.